Welcome to our free professional learning series on class and student blogging!

 - Blogging provides an authentic educational experience, where what they write is not only seen and commented on by their teacher, but by their peers and the “public.”
 For most students, it’s a bit of extra motivation knowing their peers will see their work.

-- There is an authentic audience – a global audience – one that is willing to connect, share, challenge, discuss and communicate with classes.
-This audience can provide further information, opinions, suggest resources, seek answers to questions and so on which pushes blogging further.
+- There is an authentic, global audience that is willing to connect, share, challenge, discuss and communicate with classes.
+This audience can provide further information, opinions, suggest resources, seek answers to questions, and much more.

 - Blogging develops a learning network.
-Exercise books etc. need not be pushed and crumpled in school lockers only to be placed in the rubbish bins at the end of the school year, but student work is out there for their school lives.
+While exercise books might end up crumpled in school lockers or the trash bin at the end of the school year, a students blog will be with them for their school lives.

 Examples of class blogs